-So you want to know how to beat wagering requirements.
-Whether you prefer to play video slots or dedicate your time to other gambling activities such as betting or live casino, wagering is something you have to accept if you regularly play using deposit bonuses.
-Experienced online gamblers will have noticed that casino are not quite as generous with welcome bonuses as they used to be and that reload bonuses are almost non-existent at this point.
+So you want to know how to beat wagering requirements?
+Whether you prefer to play video slots, or dedicate your time to other gambling activities, such as betting or live casino, wagering is something you have to accept if you regularly play using deposit bonuses.
+Experienced gamers will have noticed that casinos are not quite as generous with welcome bonuses as they used to be, and that reload bonuses are almost non-existent at this point.

-Moreover, those bonuses that are indeed on offer, now come with more challenging wagering requirements than ever before.
-The reason for all of this is that online casinos have had to adjust to a markets that have been hit with significant increases in taxes, licensing costs and massive fines.
+Those bonuses that are on offer today, come with more challenging wagering requirements than ever before.
+The reason for this is that online casinos have had to adjust to a markets that has been hit with significant increases in taxes, licensing costs, and massive fines.
 To operate an online casino is nowhere near as lucrative as it once was.
-Ultimately, all theses added expenses unfortunately affects the end customer, you.
+Ultimately, all theses added expenses trickle down to the end customer.
 In this article, we’re going to walk you through what wagering is, how it works, and most importantly, how to beat it.

 What is wagering requirements and how does it work?

-To get a proper understand of what wagering requirements is and what role it plays in the world of online gambling, we need to lay down the basics.
-Historically, online casinos have always had far lower expenses than its live-casino counterparts.
-This, in turn, has allowed online operators to offer generous perks as means to compete on the highly competitive market and get players to sign up to their casino.
-As a result of this, players have come to expect welcome bonuses, free chips, cashback and other perks.
+To get a proper understanding of what wagering requirements is and what role it plays in the world of online gaming, we need to lay down the basics.
+Historically, online casinos have always had far lower expenses than brick and mortar casinos.
+This, in turn, has allowed operators to offer generous perks as means to get players to sign up to their casinos.
+As a result, players have come to expect all kind of free extras like welcome bonuses, free chips, and cashback.

-Wagering is the number of times the player must play through the bonus amount before a withdrawal can be requested.
+So what exactly is wagering then?
+Well, wagering is the number of times the player must play through the bonus amount before a withdrawal can be requested.
 Bonuses can also have other terms and conditions, such as max bet rule or certain game restrictions.
-Many players are in such a hurry to commence the session that they never actually read the terms, something that puts them at risk of breaking the bonus terms.
+Many players are in such a hurry to start playing that they never actually read the terms.
+This, of course, puts them at risk of breaking the bonus terms.

-In recent years, a new kind of bonus has become increasingly popular and has even become a UKGC requirement in the UK.
-Often referred to as a non-sticky bonus, or parachute bonus, it’s a great improvement from the traditional sticky bonus as it does not mix with your own funds and kept separate until your deposited balance has been lost.
-Essentially, it’s a free second chance of a comeback should you lose your money.
-With this system, you won’t have to worry about wagering requirements should you land a big win whilst playing with your own funds.
+In recent years, a new kind of bonus has become increasingly popular and has even become a UK requirement.
+Often referred to as a non-sticky bonus, it’s considered a big improvement compared to the traditional sticky bonus as it’s kept separate from your own funds until your deposited balance has been lost.
+Essentially, it provides a second chance to make a comeback should you lose your money.
+With this type of bonus, you don’t have to worry about wagering requirements should you land a big win whilst playing with your own funds.
 The player can simply request a withdrawal straight away.

 There is another important reason why online casinos are compelled to implement wagering requirements – to combat money laundering.
-Without wagering requirements, criminal organizations could practically deposit large sums of money and make withdrawals to their bank accounts, claiming the money to be winnings from gambling.
+Without wagering requirements, criminal organizations could practically deposit large sums of money and make withdrawals to their bank accounts, claiming the money to be winnings.
 If you read the terms and conditions, online casinos usually require a certain amount of play-through even with your own deposit.